-Vision and hearing screenings take place at school in a sequence as specified by the Illinois Department of Public Health.
-These screenings are conducted by technicians from the DuPage County Health Department.
+Vision and hearing screenings take place at school in a sequence as specified by the Illinois Department of Public Health, these screenings are conducted by technicians from the DuPage County Health Department.

-Please make a copy of the forms for your records before submitting it to the school office.
+Please make a copy of all health froms for your records before submitting them to the school office.

-Find current forms 24/7 at www.wheatonchristian.org/ medical-requirements
+Find current forms 24/7 at www.wheatonchristian.org/medical-requirements